With special care, good compost and the best possible tools, the real goodness of your soil can be uncovered.

 8. Digging Over

-In order that the soil is fit for winter and above all for the following spring, you should take the opportunity in autumn to turn the soil over.
+To prepare the soil for winter and the following spring, you should take the opportunity in autumn to turn the soil over.
 Nature can work undisturbed over the winter months.
 It is recommended the soil is dug to a depth of 15-20 cm or deeper if possible.
 The Wilkinson Sword Stainless Steel Digging Spade allows clean digging of even the hardest of soils.
 The coming frost will let water freeze the soil, then expand and break down into small particles.
 As a result of this process, the soil becomes ready for loosening.
 The process comes full circle.